marcomas2000/SimpleReactor/README.md

 # Simple Reactor
-As impleented in a log server
+As implemented in a log server for a training exercise.
+Unsuitable for production.
+Not actively maintained.